 Translation service: for languages other than English: 9280 0780

 We are working closely with the Frankston Station redevelopment, which is due to begin before the end of 2017.
-This will include identifying opportunities to reduce disruption by delivering works on both projects at the same time.
+This will include identifying opportunities to reduce disruptions by delivering major works on both projects at the same time.

 What to expect during construction

 Early works involve the relocation of electricity, water and telecommunications services and tree removals.
-We will provide up-to-date information to local residents closer to this time.
+We are providing information to local residents and traders ahead of these works.

 Major construction work will begin in late 2017 with the majority of construction work done while trains are running.